Fallout 76: Plot

-Once MODUS is connected, they are able to identify the Scorchbeast nest at a location called Fissure Site Prime, close to where the Brotherhood of Steel had made their ultimate attempt to stop the Scorchbeast threat themselves and failed.
-The player character is directed to one of the three nuclear silos and they launch a missile at the nest.
-Venturing into the irradiated area, they uncover a laboratory at the center of the nest that was also found by the Brotherhood of Steel, implying that the Scorchbeasts were man-made.
-The explosion awakens a Scorchbeast Queen, and the player is forced to fight her.
-With the Queen defeated, the Scorchbeasts' hive mind is broken, and the threat to the wasteland beyond Appalachia is halted.
-The player character rejoins the other residents of Vault 76 in rebuilding the Wasteland.
+Once connected to MODUS, the player gains the ability to locate the Scorchbeast nest, known as Fissure Site Prime.
+This nest is situated near the site where the Brotherhood of Steel had previously attempted to combat the Scorchbeast menace, ultimately meeting with failure.
+Guided by MODUS, the player is directed to one of three nuclear silos and launches a missile at the nest.
+Upon entering the irradiated area, the player discovers a laboratory at the heart of the nest, which had also been discovered by the Brotherhood of Steel.
+This suggests that the Scorchbeasts might have been artificially created.
+The missile detonation awakens a formidable Scorchbeast Queen, forcing the player to engage in combat with her.
+Upon vanquishing the Queen, the collective consciousness of the Scorchbeasts is shattered, and the danger they posed to the wider wasteland is neutralized.
+Having successfully defeated the Scorchbeasts, the player rejoins the other residents of Vault 76 in their collective efforts to rebuild the post-apocalyptic wasteland.